 Combine all ingredients in a small bowl and stir, pressing seasonings and herbs into the softened butter until well combined.
 Using clean hands, massage about a 1 to 2 tablespoons of the butter mixture into each ear of corn and grill over medium-high heat until slightly charred for 10 – 15 minutes, rotating as needed.

 New to Some Kinda Good?

 Georgia native Rebekah Faulk Lingenfelser is a freelance writer, entertainer and food enthusiast who writes and speaks about her love of good food and the Coastal South.
-A Season 2 Contestant on ABC TV’s “The Taste,” she is the Statesboro Herald food columnist and host of SKG-TV on Youtube.
-A public relations graduate of Georgia Southern University, Rebekah also attended Savannah Technical College’s Culinary Institute of Savannah.
-To learn more, connect with Some Kinda Good on social media, or visit RebekahFaulk.wix.com/RebekahFaulk.
+Watch her compete on Food Network Star this summer, Sunday nights at 9 p.m.
+Rebekah is the longtime Statesboro Herald food columnist and host of SKG-TV on YouTube.
+A Georgia Southern University alumna, she also attended Savannah Technical College’s Culinary Institute of Savannah.
+To learn more, connect with Some Kinda Good on social media, or visit RebekahLingenfelser.com.

 If you’ve been following along on this season of Food Network Star, you know that I was eliminated on Episode 3 last Sunday evening.
 What a sad and devastating moment that was!
 In this week’s Food Network Star recap, I’ll share my thoughts on the episode, the mentors’ feedback and my recipe for Crab Rigatoni.
 Continue reading “Food Network Star: Episode 3 – Crab Rigatoni”→

 Today is an exciting day in coastal Georgia.
 It’s finally shrimp season!
 My style of cooking is Southern coastal cuisine with a focus on local, seasonal ingredients, so naturally, I love cooking with wild Georgia shrimp and I would be crazy not to.
 Continue reading “Wild Georgia Shrimp Recipe Round-Up”→